Tomarchelone/Future/README.md

-# Ogr
+# Future

 Terminal organizer.

 ## Installation

-Download "ogr" and "ogr_lib.py" to convenient directory.
-Add line "export PATH=$PATH:path" to the end of your ".bashrc" file in your home directory, where path is the path to the "ogr" file.
+Download contents to convenient directory.
+Add line "export PATH=$PATH:<path>" to the end of your ".bashrc" file in your home directory, where
+<path> is the path to the "future" file.
 Reboot.
-Now you should be able to start by typing "ogr" in your terminal.
+Now you should be able to start
+by typing "future" in your terminal.
-Tested on Ubuntu 17.10.
+Tested on Ubuntu 18.04.

 ## Usage

-Type 'ogr help' in your terminal to see short manual.
+Type 'future help' in your terminal to see short manual.

 ## Screenshot